damienfranco/MLB_WARP_vs_Salary/README.md

 ## Which Predicts MLB Team Success Better?
 WARP vs Team Salary

 Our initial question was whether we could predict Major League Baseball Team success (as defined by making the playoffs) by looking at their overall team salary.
-And as we dug through the data, we started looking at a possible correlation between WARP scores and winning records.
+As we dug through the data, we started looking at a possible correlation between WARP scores and winning records.

 ## How Did We Get Here?